 With the renovations expected to be complete in Spring 2023, the current studio will be expanded to nearly double in size.
 Along with larger workspace and meeting areas to accommodate a growing team, there will be the exciting addition of multiple kitchens, food preparation stations and shooting areas.

 Alongside the physical changes to the studio comes significant investment in new kit, for example the excellent Canon EOS R5s which captures 45-megapixel photos at up to 20 frames per second and cinematic video, with Advanced AF deep-learning AI-enabled programming and internal IS image stabilisation.

 Studio Director Si Thompson comments, “It’s all systems go.
 If you look back 18 months, this looks and feels like and entirely new department.
 Because all these changes really got underway in the midst of Covid, we now have clients stepping back into the studio, finding out what’s new about our studio and offering.
 They’re keen to collaborate and create with our team, fully believing in us and eager to talk trends, discuss concepts and ideas, and learn how we can take their brand further.”

 Skill behind the lens

-Industry veteran Thompson is at the helm of the photography studio, joining Equator 18 months ago following a varied career across fashion, celebrity, lifestyle and fine art photography in the UK and across Europe with 10+ years with leadership positions in a prominent brand agency, where he delivered images for packaging, above the line campaigns and social media content.
+Industry veteran Thompson is at the helm of the in-house photography studio, joining Equator 18 months ago following a varied career across fashion, celebrity, lifestyle and fine art photography in the UK and across Europe.
+With 10+ years with leadership positions in a prominent brand agency, where he delivered images for packaging, above the line campaigns and social media content.